kaliypsocraft/something-awesome/REPORT.md

     My experience in cryptography provided a helpful foundation for tackling challenges.
 However, I was still stumped by the power analysis challenges.
 They were the first time I was introduced to practically implementing a side-channel attack and I struggled.

 !!! warning Manual Decryption
     I also challenged myself to manually develop decryptors for classical ciphers like Vigenère and substitution ciphers, avoiding automated tools.
 For example more advanced frequency-based attacks using logarithm tables and 'fitness' scores were a non-trivial task to understand.
-Source: []
+Source: [here](https://stackoverflow.com/questions/36620231/understanding-fitness-function)

     This exercise helped deepen my understanding of encryption techniques and respect for even classical ciphers.
 However, my implementation of a Vigenere cipher did not seem to work very well.

 !!! warning  Side-Channel Attacks
     The Power Analysis exercise introduced me to the hands-on application of side-channel attacks, where I learned to analyze cryptographic operations by measuring power consumption.
 This approach required a mix of precision and knowledge about how power variations can reveal sensitive data.

     I vastly underestimated my ability to assimulate the information leaving it witin the last two days of the due date.
-However, I came across an ethical dilemma as I did
+However, I came across an ethical dilemma as I could not complete a task.
+Namely the power analysis task due to me being completely lost.
 !!! info Fixes :wrench:
     Writing down the mathematics, especially with the RSA related questions assisted in obtaining the answer.
 It can be hard to simply use the bandwidth of the mind